-Later on, in the 1980`s when the CD’s were presented to the public as sound mediums, mastering engineers got a chance to leave their personal imprint.
-Their job was to polish the song by applying equalization, filtering, compression, harmonic distortions and other operations.
-Over the years mastering was being done in isolated rooms with an emphasis on the room acoustics which was an inevitable starting point.
+Later on, in the 1980s when the CD’s were presented to the public as sound mediums, mastering engineers got a chance to leave their imprint.
+Their job was to polish the song by applying equalization, filtering, compression, harmonic distortions, and other operations.
+Over the years mastering was being done in isolated rooms.
+There was an emphasis on the room acoustics which was an inevitable starting point.
 This is important because the mastering engineer need’s to have the best possible linear frequency response of what he`s hearing.

 Play your song from the beginning until the end and observe the metering on the master bus.
 Most of the mastering engineers are demanding that the exported (clean) mix should not exceed -5 or -7 dB in some cases.
 This means that the part of your song which is the loudest must not go over this value.
 With your song exported like this, the mastering engineer will not have any problems raising the volume with the limiter after applying other operations in the mastering chain.

 Export, Bounce or Print your mix.